Thomas O. Paine: NASA Administrator

 Paine was appointed Deputy Administrator of NASA on January 31, 1968.
 Upon the retirement of James E. Webb on October 8, 1968, he was named Acting Administrator of NASA.
 He was nominated as NASA's third Administrator on March 5, 1969, and confirmed by the Senate on March 20, 1969.

 Paine was recruited to succeed Webb by President Lyndon Johnson.
-He was tasked with the responsibility of getting the Apollo program back on track in the wake of the Apollo 1 disaster, and fulfilling President Kennedy's goal "before this decade is out, of landing a man on the Moon and returning him safely to the Earth."
+He was tasked with the responsibility of getting the Apollo program back on track in the wake of the Apollo 1 disaster, and fulfilling President John F. Kennedy's goal "before this decade is out, of landing a man on the Moon and returning him safely to the Earth."

 During his administration at NASA, the first seven Apollo missions were flown, highlighted by the first human lunar landing by Apollo 11.
 In all, 20 astronauts orbited Earth, 24 traveled to the Moon, and 12 walked upon its surface.
 Many automated scientific and applications spacecraft were also flown in U.S. and cooperative international programs.

 Paine was also deeply involved in preparing plans for the post-Apollo era at NASA.
 Along with George Mueller and others, Paine developed an ambitious plan calling for the establishment of a lunar base and a massive space station in Earth orbit before the end of the 1970s, culminating in a crewed mission to Mars as early as 1981.
 President Richard Nixon rejected these plans, however.

 He was awarded the NASA Distinguished Service Medal.